HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 ![vanishing_gradients](images/vanishing_gradient.png)

-We can see if the multiple parameter `w > 1` in very deep network, the value of y will explode.
-On the other hand, multiple parameter `w < 1` may lead to vanishing y.
+We can see if the parameter `w > 1` in very deep network, the multiplication of parameters grow exponentially and the value of y will explode.
+On the other hand, multiplication of parameter `w < 1` may lead to vanishing y.
+A partial solution to the problems of vanishing and exploding gradients (doesn't solve it entirely but helps a lot) is better or more careful choice of the **random initialization** for your neural network.